shifty11/kyve-rdk-fork/tools/kystrap/templates/go/README.md

 This will run the whole workflow like the protocol would do.<br>

 📌 **Task**
-- Make sure that your integration passes all tests.
+- Make sure that your runtime passes all tests.
 The tests are defined in `scripts/test.sh`.
 <br><br>
   **Note:**
-    You might want to run your integration in debug mode if you encounter any issues.
+    You might want to run your runtime in debug mode if you encounter any issues.
     It's out of scope of this README to explain how to do that (please refer to your IDE).

 <details>